csiitian/Interview-Preparation/Low Level System Design/questions.md

           Each center has 6 slots.
 3 in the morning of an hour each from 6am to 9am and similarly 3 in the evening from 6pm to 9pm.
 The centers are open.
 7 days a week.
         - Each slot at a center can have only 2 possible workout variations for now - Weights and Cardio.
         - The number of people that can attend each workout at each slot for a given station is fixed.
 Assume default slot capacity as 3(for every               workout type across centers).
-        - Same User cannot book at the same center at the same slot and the same workout type twice.
+        - Same domain.User cannot book at the same center at the same slot and the same workout type twice.
-        - User can perform the following operations:
+        - domain.User can perform the following operations:
         - Register onto the platform
         - View the workouts for a particular day
         - Book a workout for a user if seats are available in that time slot at that center